smatechnologies/ibm-i-agent-docs/docs/Files/Agents/IBM-i/LSAM-Software-Maintenance-(PTFs).md

 ### How to Obtain and Apply PTFs

-Based on many years of experience, [SMA Technologies]{.GeneralCompanyName} and its clients have adopted an effective and simple \"fast path\" procedure for obtaining and installing the IBM i Agent (LSAM) PTFs.
+Based on many years of experience, SMA Technologies and its clients have adopted an effective and simple \"fast path\" procedure for obtaining and installing the IBM i Agent (LSAM) PTFs.

-Clients of [SMA Technologies]{.GeneralCompanyName} are strongly recommended to refer to the latest available information about the LSAM
-PTFs, which is available for download in one or more PDF documents, stored alongside of the LSAM PTF save files in the [SMA Technologies]{.GeneralCompanyName} secure ftp server.
-New clients may contact SMA Support for instructions and to obtain a user ID and password for accessing the [SMA Technologies]{.GeneralCompanyName} secure ftp server.
+Clients of SMA Technologies are strongly recommended to refer to the latest available information about the LSAM PTFs, which is available for download in one or more PDF documents, stored alongside of the LSAM PTF save files in the SMA Technologies secure ftp server.
+New clients may contact SMA Support for instructions and to obtain a user ID and password for accessing the SMA Technologies secure ftp server.

 #### How to Obtain the LSAM PTF Save Files

-As of the date of this publication, the starting directory in the [SMA Technologies]{.GeneralCompanyName} secure ftp server for this Agent\'s software patches and enhancements is called \"/IBMiLSAMptf\".
+As of the date of this publication, the starting directory in the SMA Technologies secure ftp server for this Agent\'s software patches and enhancements is called \"/IBMiLSAMptf\".
 Please carefully note the sub-directories under this root location.
 It is important to select the sub-directory that matches the Version of the